aarjae/aarjae.github.io/index.md

 ---
 layout: home
 image : assets/image/cover.jpeg
-sub_title: "A blog about code and coffee"
+alt_title: "A blog about code and coffee"
 ---